 - Expensive compared to the other alternative products

-At the halfway point and here we give you this smart Z-wave switch from Honeywell.
+At the halfway point and here we give you these switches from Honeywell.

-It brings to you all the benefits you would want from your Z wave switch, including remote switching on and off, scheduling events, organizing day-night cycles for your lighting, all from your phone or PC, or some other smart device.
+It brings to you all the benefits you would want from your switch, including remote switching on and off, scheduling events and organizing day-night cycles for your lighting, all from your phone or PC, or some other smart device.

-A Z-wave hub is required as you would expect; compatible hubs include most of the known ones, including Nexia, HomeSeer, Fibaro, and others.
-It can be paired with Alexa, but an Alexa supported hub is needed for the voice control.
+A hub is required as you would expect; compatible hubs include most of the known ones, including Nexia, HomeSeer, Fibaro, and others.
+It can be paired with Alexa, but an Alexa-supported hub is needed for voice control.
 The installation is in-wall and done with hardwired connections.

 Do note that you will have to provide a neutral wire.
 In addition, the wall plate does not come with the switch and must be purchased separately.